bluecatlabs/gateway-workflows/Community/cisco_dna/bluecat_api_automation/README.md

 # Cisco DNA Integration Automation Test

-> This repository contains the tests for VitalQIP Application
+> This component contains the tests for Cisco DNA Workflow
 Requirements: Python 3.7

 ## How to start